Last Updated: June 5, 2026

 Project Management / Projects Exercise, Practice, How To, Training

-Exercise 4: Schedule with Base Calendars (30 minutes)
+Exercise 4.4: Schedule with Base Calendars (30 minutes)

-Upon successfully creating the base calendars tailored to your project, the next step is to select a specific project calendar within the Project Options.
+Upon successfully creating the base calendars tailored to your project, the next step is to select a specific project calendar within the Project Information.
 Utilizing a carefully designed practice file, this upcoming exercise delves into the additional scheduling features intimately linked with these calendars.

 This exercise aims to provide a comprehensive introduction to scheduling within Microsoft Project.
 Regardless of your prior experience with the software, by the conclusion of this session, you will possess the essential knowledge and confidence to craft base calendars ideally suited for your Master Project.
 This is a pivotal step in mastering the art of project scheduling and is fundamental to successfully managing your project timelines.
 Let's embark on this journey to further your skills and enhance your proficiency in Microsoft Project.